bsdimp/freebsd-git-docs/big-picture.md

 The $FreeBSD$ tag is being phased out.
 Git provides no way to implement it in a sane and helpful way.
-We're recommending the project keep $FreeBSD$ in the source tree until stable/12 is retired.
+We're recommending the project keep $FreeBSD$ in the source tree at least until stable/12 reaches end of life..

 Git uses hashes instead of a sequentially increasing number.
 The conversion will include notes (that must be fetched separately) to allow a git revision to map to a subversion revision.
 A script is planned for the tools tree in the src repo.